jaymcgavren/zyps/README.txt

 	zyps_demo

-To run a DRb server others can connect to and add creatures:
+To run a DRb server others can connect to and add creatures (NOTE: not thoroughly tested and probably insecure!):

 	zyps_server [options]
 	  -h, --help                       Display program help.